Thieves steal paintings by Renoir, Cézanne and Matisse from a private museum in Italy

 The three stolen paintings are “Fish” by Auguste Renoir, “Still Life with Cherries” by Paul Cézanne, and “Odalisque on the Terrace” by Henri Matisse.

-The Magnani Rocca Foundation, a private museum, lies in the heart of the countryside 20 kilometers (12 miles) from Parma.
+The Magnani Rocca Foundation, a private museum, lies in the countryside 20 kilometers (12 miles) from Parma.

-Local media reported that the thieves were able to nab the paintings in less than three minutes and escape across the museum gardens.
+Local media reported that the thieves took the paintings in less than three minutes and escaped across the museum gardens.

-Established in 1977, the foundation hosts the collection of the art historian Luigi Magnani and also includes works by Dürer, Rubens, Van Dyck, Goya and Monet.
+Established in 1977, the foundation hosts the collection of art historian Luigi Magnani and also includes works by Dürer, Rubens, Van Dyck, Goya and Monet.

 The museum believes a structured and organized gang was responsible for the theft, which was interrupted by the alarm, local media reported.

-The museum didn’t post any statement about the theft on its website and wasn’t reachable for a comment, as it is closed on Monday.
+The museum didn’t post any statement about the theft on its website and wasn’t reachable for a comment, because it’s closed on Monday.

-The crime in Parma comes after a series of high-profile heists at major European museums, including a major incident in October where thieves stole jewels and other items worth 88 million euros ($101 million) from the Louvre in Paris.
+The crime comes after a series of high-profile heists at major European museums, including the theft in October of French crown jewels and other items worth 88 million euros ($101 million) from the Louvre in Paris.